qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search-fastembed.md

 This tutorial shows you how to build and deploy your own neural search service to look through descriptions of companies from [startups-list.com](https://www.startups-list.com/) and pick the most similar ones to your query.
 The website contains the company names, descriptions, locations, and a picture for each entry.

-Alternatvely, you cna use such datasources as [Crunchbase](https://www.crunchbase.com/), but that would require obtaining an API key from them.
+Alternatively, you can use datasources such as [Crunchbase](https://www.crunchbase.com/), but that would require obtaining an API key from them.

 Our neural search service will use [Fastembed](https://github.com/qdrant/fastembed) package to generate embeddings of text descriptions and [FastAPI](https://fastapi.tiangolo.com/) to serve the search API.
 Fastembed natively integrates with Qdrant client, so you can easily upload the data into Qdrant and perform search queries.